jankner/meta-report/report.md

 ## Template Haskell

-Template Haskell is a compiler extension that allows template metaprogramming in Haskell.
-The programmer writes a program that is run at compile-time and generates a Haskell AST which can be inserted (spliced) into a Haskell program.
+Template Haskell is a compiler extension that allows compile-time metaprogramming in Haskell.
+The programmer writes a program which is run at compile-time and generates a Haskell AST which can be inserted (spliced) into a Haskell program.